Mizaaxz/reborn-project/README.md

 | speed \<speed multiplier>                                                    | Changes your speed.                                                         |
 | weaponVariant \<ruby/gold/diamond/normal> [player id (defaults to yourself)] | Changes the variant of the currently selected weapon of the player.         |
 | login \<password>                                                            | See [Password Login System](#password-login-system)                         |

-Commands can be called from the terminal that Sanctuary is run from, and from chat.

-While Sanctuary doesn't enforce this with chat commands, with the normal MooMoo.io client, chat has a 15 character limit.
-When called from chat, commands must be prefixed with a `/` (slash) to differentiate them from normal chat.

-The player ID can be found from the API, or by the number beside the player's name.

-## Password Login System

-Sanctuary provides an additional login system for cases where not all moderators can be fully trusted.
-In this scheme, a password is used.
-The password is set with the environment variable `MODERATOR_PASSWORD`.
-Admins utilize the `/login` command to log in.
-A major problem with this system's current implementation is that these temporary "admins" are able to use `/promote` to become permanent admins, so this system is not quite ready for production.

 ## REST API